MicrosoftDocs/azure-docs/articles/storage/common/storage-redundancy.md

 A write operation is first committed to the primary location and replicated using LRS.
 The update is then replicated asynchronously to the secondary region.
 When data is written to the secondary location, it's also replicated within that location using LRS.

-The following diagram shows how your data is replicated with GZRS or RA-GZRS:
+The following diagram shows how your data is replicated with GRS or RA-GRS:

 :::image type="content" source="media/storage-redundancy/geo-redundant-storage.png" alt-text="Diagram showing how data is replicated with GRS or RA-GRS":::